DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Experiments

-\textbf{Ablation on backbones.} Table~\ref{tab:backbone} shows the results using the different backbones (\textit{i.e.,} HRNet48 and Swin-B).
-To deeper explore the capacity of our DeMTG, we employ extensive backbones to conduct the ablation experiment.
-It is worth noting that our DeMTG leads to the best performance on all metrics when using Swin-B on NYUD-v2.
-As reported in Table~\ref{tab:backbone} and Figure~\ref{fig:params}, the proposed DeMTG using Swin-B provides +3.82 mIoU (SemSeg) improvement over the existing competitive InvPT~\citep{InvPT_2022}, which requires 4.3$\times$ (Our parameters: 93.1M \textit{v.s.} InvPT: 402.1M) more parameters compared to DeMTG.
+\textbf{Ablation on backbones.} Table~\ref{tab:backbone} compares DeGMix with different backbones (\textit{i.e.,}, HRNet48 and Swin-B).
+As shown in Table~\ref{tab:backbone} and Figure~\ref{fig:params}, our DeGMix model with the Swin-B backbone achieves a notable improvement of +3.37 mIoU on the SemSeg task compared to the competitive InvPT++~\cite{invpt++}.
 In addition, we also observe the inspiring fact that using a larger transformer backbone can easily reach top-tier performance.
 The different backbones are compared to demonstrate the generalization of our method.

-\textbf{Ablation on the depths ($d$) of shared spatial gating in task query gating block.} We conduct an ablation study to evaluate the effect of the depth of the shared spatial gating in task query gating block.
-We set the shared spatial gating depth number \{1, 2, 4, 6, 8\} in Table~\ref{tab:ablation_gating_depth}.
+\textbf{Ablation on the depths ($d$) of shared spatial gating in task query gating block.} We analyze the impact of the shared spatial gating depth within the task query gating block for $d \in \{1, 2, 4, 6, 8\}$ (Table~\ref{tab:ablation_gating_depth}).
+The results indicate that increasing the depth of the shared spatial gating provides marginal performance gains.
+However, these improvements come at the cost of a substantial increase in model parameters, which may limit the model's efficiency and scalability.
 Using several depths shows a slight performance gain, and at a cost of significantly more parameters.
-In other experiments, the depth of shared spatial gating for model training is set to 1 by default.

-\textbf{Effectiveness of attention head numbers.} The attention head numbers are set in the task interaction and task query gating blocks.
-As shown in Table~\ref{tab:ablation_atten_head}, we set the attention head number \{2, 4, 16, 32, 64\}.
-We compare the effect of the number of attention head numbers.
-We find that having a larger attention head number improves the performance slightly, whereas increasing the number of attention heads does not improve the whole MTL performance.
-In other experiments, the number of attention for model training is set to 4 by default.

-\textbf{Ablation on different epochs.} Further, we conduct the ablation on different epochs to evaluate the DeMTG performance of different epochs.
-As shown in Figure~\ref{fig:epochs}, we train our DeMTG using Swin-T as the backbone on NYUD-v2 dataset.
-We pick out models at the 50$^{th}$, 100$^{th}$, 200$^{th}$, 300$^{th}$, 400$^{th}$ and 500$^{th}$ epochs.
-Figure~\ref{fig:epochs} shows two interesting pieces of information.
-1) Increasing the number of training epochs can improve task performance up to a certain point, after which further training can lead to over-fitting and degrade performance on the test set.
-2) The optimal number of training epochs depends on factors such as task relatedness.
-Figure~\ref{fig:epochs} (a) shows that the semantic segmentation (SemSeg) task starts to decrease as the number of training epochs increases beyond 300.
-Figure~\ref{fig:epochs} (b), (c), and (d) show a continuous increase in accuracy for these tasks as the number of training epochs increases.
-Proper hyper-parameter tuning is important for achieving optimal performance on all tasks while avoiding over-fitting.
+Given this trade-off between accuracy and efficiency, we adopt $d=1$ as the default setting to maintain balanced performance and scalability.